 This past Sunday was rainy, and still, our farmer’s market was full of vendors.

 I love to stop and talk to the people working in the booths.
 The first booth I went to was filled with tiny heads of cauliflower.
 Because of all of the rain, the farmer had to harvest his cauliflower a lot earlier than he planned.
 If he didn’t harvest early, he would have lost his crop.
 I bought four heads of his cauliflower and it was so incredibly tender and fresh.
+I used it to make Crispy Gluten Free Cauliflower Pancakes.

 The daffodil farmer shown above; this is his last week at the farmer’s market because his harvest season is over.
 Did you know there is a farmer at the strawberry booth who takes incredible photographs?
 The farm owner showcases his work on the cardboard 3 pack boxes the strawberries are sold in.
 (Just look below to see his latest photo.)